 NEXT STEPS.
-In late 2019, the NET RMA will initiate an Environmental Impact Statement (EIS), in which the three routes identified through this study and a no build (or “do nothing”) alternative will be reviewed and thoroughly evaluated.
+In early 2020, the NET RMA will initiate an Environmental Impact Statement (EIS), in which the three routes identified through this study and a no build (or “do nothing”) alternative will be reviewed and thoroughly evaluated.
 The study team will also prepare a preliminary roadway design called a schematic.
 An EIS is the most robust and rigorous study there is for transportation projects and follows the National Environmental Policy Act of 1969 (NEPA).
 Learn more about what’s to come on the main webpage for Toll 49, Segment 6.

 QUESTIONS?
 Contact Us!

 On Tuesday, December 11, 2018, the NET RMA hosted a public workshop to discuss the proposed extension of Toll 49.
 More than 280 members of the public attended and provided input regarding the design and alignment of the proposed route.
 The workshop was held between 5:30 p.m. and 7:30 p.m. at the Chapel Hill High School Gymnasium (13172 State Hwy 64 East, Tyler, TX 75707).

 On Tuesday, June 4, 2019, the NET RMA hosted a public workshop to discuss the proposed extension of Toll 49.
 More than 150 members of the public attended and provided input regarding the proposed route options.
 The workshop was held between 5:30 p.m. and 7:30 p.m. at the Chapel Hill High School Gymnasium (13172 State Hwy 64 East, Tyler, TX 75707).